 | Andalucia > Malaga > Velez Malaga

-This municipality in the eastern part of the province of Malaga and is the forth biggest municipality with approximately 77.000 inhabitants.
+This municipality is situated in the eastern part of the province of Malaga and is the fourth biggest municipality with approximately 77.000 inhabitants.
 Velez-Malaga has an important architectural patrimony, legacy of its ancient Moorish past with palaces, churches and other edifications from previous centuries that we can visit.